mramshaw/MQTT_and_mosquitto/README.md

 - [x] Write a Python MQTT publish component (for use with - say - a Raspberry Pi)
 - [x] Write a node.js MQTT publish component (apparently the premiere language for AWS IoT)
 - [x] Add a Snyk.io vulnerability scan badge
+- [x] Repackage source code to allow for Snyk.io scanning
 - [ ] Investigate the IoT offerings from [Google](http://cloud.google.com/solutions/iot/), IBM (Watson) and Microsoft (Azure)

 ## Credits